batlabucd/GenomeMining/README.md

 -----------------------
 Parameters and Examples
 -----------------------
-This script can be executed by calling Perl: "perl "name".pl".
-Alternatively, the script can be made executable by typing "chmod u+x "name".pl" and calling it as "./name.pl".
+AGILE can be executed by calling Perl: "perl agile.pl".
+Alternatively, the script can be made executable by typing "chmod u+x "agile.pl" and calling it as "./agile.pl".

 The ctrlfile contains a number of parameters and locations for executables.
 The current ctrlfile expects a file of reference gene names called "target_genes",which will be used to pull reference sequences from "Homo_sapiens_longest_transcript.fa" to mine "GCF_000001405.35_GRCh38.p9_genomic.fna" and output results to a directory called "HumanvHumanTest":